 Your Tour Price

-The prices shown in our brochure were calculated on 28th January 2013 on the basis of then known costs and exchange rates of £1 to 1.1 for Euro and 1.5 for Dollar as shown in the Financial Times Guide to World Currencies on that date.
+The prices shown on our website were calculated on 6th February 2019 on the basis of then known costs and exchange rates of £1 to 1.1393 for Euro, 1.2964 for Dollar, 1.2975 for Swiss Franc and 156.089 for Icelandic Krona as shown in the Financial Times Guide to World Currencies on that date.

 Once the price of your chosen tour has been confirmed at the time of booking, then subject to the correction of errors, we will only increase or decrease the price in the following circumstances.
 Price increases or decreases after booking will be passed on by way of a surcharge or refund.
 A surcharge or refund (as applicable) will be payable, subject to the conditions set out in this clause, in the event of any change in our transportation costs or in dues, taxes or fees payable for services such as landing taxes or embarkation or disembarkation fees at ports or airports or in the exchange rates which have been used to calculate the cost of your tour.